Translatome/TRAIN/docs/source/starter.rst

 Overview
 --------
-The Translatome Regulations Analysis In a Nutshell (TRAIN) project consists in an Snakemake workflow to study the translational efficiency by comparing two different fractions of mRNA NGS sequencing.
+The Translatome Regulations Analysis In a Nutshell (TRAIN) project consists in a Snakemake workflow to study the translational efficiency by comparing two different fractions of mRNA NGS sequencing.

 This workflow has different configuration modes:
     * classic: comparison of two conditions e.g. control vs. treatment
     * kinetic: additional time factor

 It uses Conda environments to facilitate its re-usability, portability and maintain in the time.
+These environments use packages from Conda-forge and Bioconda channels.

 The workflow performs quality check of fastq files, trimming, mapping, counting, differential expression and enrichment analyses.
 It can be applied to single-end or paired-end data.